hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

 Extracting Informations from Files
 ==================================

-grep - Find lines matching a pattern in textfiles
+:index:`grep` - Find lines matching a pattern in textfiles
 -------------------------------------------------

-:index:```grep`` <grep>` is a command-line utility for searching plain-text data sets for lines matching a regular expression.
+``grep`` is a command-line utility for searching plain-text data sets for lines matching a regular expression.

 **Usage**:  ``grep [options] pattern file(s)``